IBM/spectrum-installs/symphony/7.3.0/README.md

 2. Execute *install-host.sh* as root, on all servers if *INSTALL_TYPE=local* (starting with the master) or only on master if *INSTALL_TYPE=shared*.
 3. If *SSL=enabled* and self-signed certificates will be used, execute *update-ssl-host.sh* as root on all hosts starting with the master host.
 4. Execute *postinstall-host.sh* as root on all servers.
+5. To create demo environment, execute *create-demo-environment.sh* on master.
+It will create a user id, sample applications using symping and enable the Value-at-Risk demo application.
-5. If there are multiple management nodes, the master candidates list need to be configured either from Symphony GUI or with this CLI:
+6. If there are multiple management nodes, the master candidates list need to be configured either from Symphony GUI or with this CLI:
 ```bash
 su -l $CLUSTERADMIN -c "source $INSTALL_DIR/profile.platform && egoconfig masterlist $MASTER_CANDIDATES -f"
 ```